saweast/resume/README.md

 telegram: @saweast

 >My job, basically, was to develop a client side of web applications, using technologies such as: JavaScript, HTML / CSS.
-Also, there is experience with the front-end frameworks React, Vue and Angular.
-Currently, I'm a Shopify developer.
-I'm creating/customizing themes.
-Also, I supported Shopify app and created simple app for the client.
-In development for more than 4 years.
+Also, there is experience with the front-end frameworks.
+Currently, I'm a eCommerce developer.
+I can create/customize shopify/bigcommerce themes.
+Also, I supported Shopify app and created simple apps for the clients.
+In development for more than 6 years.

 ## Skills
  - html/css
  - javaScript (jQuery, React, Vue)
  - bootstrap, materializecss, polaris
  - liquid
+ - handlebars
  - gulp, webpack, parsel
  - other skills: i can write simple solutions on PHP(Laravel) and node.js

 ## Experience
+ - *eCommerce front-end developer* - December 2020 - present
+ Shopify and BigCommerce theme development/customisation
  - *Shopify developer* - December 2018 - present
  creating new and redesign ready themes, support customer changes and fixing functionality.
 Creating apps for customers.
 Mentoring newcomers.
  - *Web developer* - Avezor soft - December 2017 - December 2018